surferman01/CSC357/Day13/notes.md

 Append / Truncation
 - appending always ensures writing to end of file properly
 - truncating removes data from file and then allows writing

+Stat
+- syscall that fills a struct with information ab the file